rodw/common-dustjs-helpers/docs/helpers.md

 when evaluated.

+## `@deoprhan`

+The "deorphan" helper will modify a block of HTML text to avoid a line break between the last two words.

+For example, given the context:

+    { foo: 'Hello World!' }

+The Dust.js snippet:

+    {@deoprhan}The message is "{foo}".{/deorphan}

+will resolve to:

+    The message is "Hello&nbsp;World!".

+when evaluated.

+Specifically, any sequence of whitespace characters between the last and next-to-last "word" (non-whitespace sequence) in the body will be replaced with the HTML entity for a non-breaking space (`&nbsp;`).

 ## `@downcase`

 The "downcase" helper will convert the tag body to lower case before emitting it.
 Any Dust.js tags within the body will be evaluated as they normally would.